 - Or do we ask our people to share in the burden?

 Our answer each year is unanimous: we do the right thing and cover the increase as a company.
-The out of pocket payment remains consistent, and even then, we feel the reward for our people is expensive.
+The out of pocket payment remains consistent.
+Even then, we feel the reward for our people is expensive – but worth it.

 Assessing resources and costs